Rishabh-juyal/rishabh-demo/README.md

 # rishabh-demo
-this is my first github repository author- rishabh juyal
+this is my first github repository.
+Author- rishabh juyal